Inspector Gadget (film): Plot

-Claw uses Brenda's research to build his own android, "Robo-Gadget", sending him out on a rampage across Riverton to frame the real Gadget.
-Gadget himself infiltrates Claw's lab to recover the foot, but is caught and deactivated when Claw breaks his chip.
-Claw's minion Sykes dumps Gadget in a junkyard, then is tasked to dispose of the foot.
-Brenda encounters her own robotic doppelganger, Robo-Brenda, who confirms Claw stole the foot and murdered her father.
-Brenda, Penny, Brain, and the Gadgetmobile track Gadget to a junkyard.
-A kiss from Brenda awakens Gadget, proving his will can control his new body, regardless of whether the chip is needed or not.
+Scolex uses Brenda's research to build his own android, "Robo-Gadget", sending him out on a rampage across Riverton to frame John who infiltrates Scolex's lab to recover the foot but is caught and deactivated when Scolex breaks his chip.
+Scolex's minion Sykes dumps John in a junkyard, then is tasked to dispose of the foot.
+Brenda encounters her own robotic doppelgänger, Robo-Brenda, who confirms Scolex stole the foot and murdered her father.
+Brenda, Penny, Brain, and the Gadgetmobile track John to a junkyard where a kiss from Brenda awakens him, proving John's human willpower can control his new body without the chip.

-After dropping Penny and Brain off at home, Gadget and Brenda chase Claw and Robo-Gadget's limo.
-Gadget and Robo-Gadget fall off the roof and duel on a bridge, until Gadget removes the latter's head, tossing it into the river, though Robo-Gadget's body runs off.
-Brenda crashes the Gadgetmobile into Claw's limo, but is taken prisoner.
-Claw tries to escape in a helicopter, but Gadget appears using his helicopter hat to intercept.
-Claw destroys it, and Gadget is stuck hanging from the landing skis.
-Gadget deconstructs a pen that is in his finger (one of his gadgets) and launches the metal ink chamber, sending it bouncing around and making it hit the button on Claw's claw, causing it to clamp shut and break the joystick of the helicopter and send the helicopter out of control.
-Brenda leaps out of the helicopter onto Gadget's back, but they fall down the side of Scolex's skyscraper, using a parasol to land safely.
-Claw parachutes down, but lands in the Gadgetmobile and is captured by it.
-The police arrive to arrest Gadget, but Penny appears with a repentant and reformed Sykes, who confesses his boss's crimes to the police.
-Saluted and acknowledged by Quimby as an actual member of the police force, Gadget departs with Brenda and Penny, as Claw vows revenge as he is taken away by the cops.
-Gadget begins a relationship with Brenda.
+After dropping Penny and Brain off at home, John and Brenda chase Scolex and Robo-Gadget's limo.
+John and Robo-Gadget fall off the roof and duel on a bridge until John removes the latter's head, tossing it into the river, though Robo-Gadget's body runs off.
+Brenda crashes the Gadgetmobile into Scolex's limo but is taken prisoner.
+Scolex tries to escape in a helicopter, but John appears using his helicopter hat to intercept.
+Scolex destroys it, and John is stuck hanging from the landing skis.
+John deconstructs a pen in his finger, whilst remembering the "visualizing [his] goal" advice from the guru, and launches the metal ink chamber, sending it bouncing around until it hits a button on Scolex's claw, causing it to clamp shut and break the joystick of the helicopter.
+Brenda leaps out of the spinning helicopter onto John's back and they fall down the side of Scolex's skyscraper, using a parasol to land safely.
+Scolex parachutes down but lands in the Gadgetmobile and is captured by it.
+The police arrive to arrest John, but Penny appears with a repentant and reformed Sykes, who confesses his boss' crimes to the police.
+Saluted and acknowledged by Quimby as an actual member of the police force, John departs with Brenda and Penny while Scolex vows revenge as he is taken away by the cops.
+The film ends with John and Brenda beginning a relationship and Gadgetmobile driving after a red car.